godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Adding the health pick ups
 --------------------------

-Now that our player has health and ammo, we ideally need a way to replenish those resources.
+Now that the player has health and ammo, we ideally need a way to replenish those resources.

 Open up ``Health_Pickup.tscn``.